 Bacopa is considered an adaptogen.

-Adaptogens are herbs that neither sedate nor stimulate but bring the body into a state of balance known as homeostasis.
+Adaptogens are herbs that neither sedate nor stimulate, but help bring the body into a state of balance known as homeostasis.

-One of the ways bacopa accomplishes this is by balancing levels of neurotransmitters, including acetylcholine, dopamine, and serotonin.
+One of the ways bacopa does this is by balancing the levels of neurotransmitters, including acetylcholine, dopamine, and serotonin.
 (28)